What is amoxicillin?

 Amoxicillin can make birth control pills less effective.
 Ask your doctor about using a non-hormone method of birth control (such as a condom, diaphragm, spermicide) to prevent pregnancy while taking this medicine.
 Take this medication for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
 Amoxicillin will not treat a viral infection such as the common cold or flu.
 Do not share this medication with another person, even if they have the same symptoms you have.

-Antibiotic medicines can cause diarrhea, which may be a sign of a new infection.
-If you have diarrhea that is watery or bloody, stop taking amoxicillin and call your doctor.
+Antibiotic medicines can cause diarrhea.
+This may happen while you are taking amoxicillin, or within a few months after you stop taking it.
+This may be a sign of a new infection.
+If you have diarrhea that is watery or bloody, stop taking this medicine and call your doctor.
 Do not use anti-diarrhea medicine unless your doctor tells you to.

 Before taking this medicine